NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 usually over the internet

 WSL
 : WSL or Windows subsystem for linux, is an optional terminal in the Windows operating system that allows for the use of tools developed to be used on linux.

+npm
+: npm or node package manager, is a method for getting and managing the dependencies for helper packages you use in your code

+ttl
+: ttl or time to live, indicates how long until something is to be deleted

 ## References